AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

     * The new or existing Tags property is configured to support Content Analytics data collection.
 This configuration implies the inclusion of the Adobe Content Analytics extension for Tags.
     * A datastream is created for Content Analytics events.
     * The Adobe Content Analytics extension is configured to ensure that Content Analytics events are sent to the datastream for Content Analytics.
-    * If the Web SDK is not configured for the Tags property, a new Web SDK configuration is created to send only Content Analytics events.
+    * If the Web SDK or Mobile SDK is not configured for the Tags property, a new Web SDK or Mobile SDK configuration is created to send only Content Analytics events.
-    * If the Web SDK is configured for this Tags property, no changes are made to the existing Web SDK configuration.
+    * If the Web SDK or Mobile SDK is configured for the Tags property, no changes are made to the existing Web SDK or Mobile SDK configuration.

 * **[!UICONTROL Save]**: Changes made to an implemented configuration are saved and the implementation is updated.